peterkelly70/traveller_maptools/README.md

 - **Map Integration:** Tools to help integrate Traveller star maps, planetary systems, and other campaign elements into your MapTool sessions.
 - **Consistency Across Maps:** Ensures character tokens and campaign data remain consistent when switching between different maps in your campaign.

+## Images
+All images where created using ChatGPT4O, as such they are copyright free, do with them as you wish.

 ---

 ## Installation Instructions